itod/language/res/docs.md

 ### <a name="types"></a>Types

-MalerScript includes six (6) data types: Boolean, Number, String, Array, Dictionary and Function.
+MalerScript includes six (6) concrete data types: Boolean, Number, String, Array, Dictionary and Function, and one abstract data type: Object.

 <a name="boolean"></a>**Type:** **Boolean**